-To declare the statistics major, students should contact the advisor group by e-mail: advising at stat.wisc.edu.
+To declare the statistics major, students should contact an advisor by visiting the Advising tab and scheduling an appointment with the appropriate advisor.
 It is not necessary to have completed statistics coursework, but prospective majors are strongly recommended to start the major with the Math 221-222-234 calculus sequence and Stat 302 (Accelerated Introduction to Statistical Methods).
-Major declaration is completed by meeting with an advisor and filling out the Letters & Sciences declaration form.

 A page for undergraduate information, also will include a custom sidebar.

 The statistics major is designed to provide a solid foundation in statistical analysis, methodology, and theory.
 Students with interests in the natural and social sciences, engineering, and business among others may benefit by considering a double major with statistics.

 Students interested in academic advising should contact or schedule and appointment with their assigned advisor based on the last name.

 Last names starting with A-F: Sara Rodock, rodock AT wisc.edu | Schedule an Appointment

 Last names starting with G-O: Laura Juszczyk, ljuszczyk AT wisc.edu Schedule an Appointment